NGC6960, The Veil Nebula, in the constellation Cygnus (The Swan)

 Evening Highlights (revised 2/24/18):

-- The North America Nebula (NGC7000), a very large emission nebula, approximately 1600 light years from Earth.
+- The Dumbbell Nebula (M27), a planetary nebula, approximately 1360 light years from Earth.

-- If you arrive by car, please park by 8:20 PM.
+- If you arrive by car, please park by 8:00 PM.
 Bring a chair if you can.
-Our presentation will start about 8:40, and observing at 9:30.
+A video on nebulae will be shown at about 8:20.
+Observing will begin about 9:05.